 Virtually the whole of England is unaffordable to claimants

 The IFS highlights how the discrepancy between entitlement and local rent levels now varies dramatically across the country.
 But as our analysis shows, the problem of LHA shortfalls now affects the entire country.
-For 2019/20, a two–bedroom home at the bottom third of the private rental market is unaffordable on the LHA rate in 97% of areas in England.
+For 2019/20, a two–bedroom home at the bottom third of the private rental market is unaffordable on the LHA rate in over 9 out of 10 areas in England.
 In 21% of areas, the shortfalls are over £100 a month – not an amount people in poverty can budget around.

-That means a family with one or two young children claiming LHA would only be able to cover their whole rent using their housing benefit in 3% of areas.
+That means a family with one or two young children claiming LHA would only be able to cover their whole rent using their housing benefit in a very small proportion of areas.
 Everywhere else in the country, that same family would have to find extra money, often from subsistence benefits which aren’t intended to cover rent, or by taking on other debts to make up that shortfall.
 This is unacceptable.

 As a result, LHA is not covering anywhere near the 30th percentile of the market in most areas, not just London.
 Last year, in Central Manchester, the LHA covered just 18% of the private rental market whilst in Birmingham, LHA covers 13% of the market.
 In Bath, Bedford and the Chilterns it covers 9% and in Cambridge just 7%.
 Many will be unable to find one of these 7% of properties that are not already occupied or not in a state of disrepair and so will be putting themselves at risk of debt or homelessness.

 Housing benefit is the solution to preventing homelessness, not the problem